Spirit of Self-Supported Riding

 Giving Back

-Beyond this, we are planning to give away the majority of any profits made each year (assuming the events are profitable) to cycling-related causes.
+Beyond this, whilst we do pay our team, we effectively run our events as not-for-profit.
+This means any profits at the end of each year are either reinvested or donated to cycling-related causes.
 In 2023, we made a £300 donation to Swindon Welcomes Ukraine to support their bike project for refugees.

 We also supported this project by introducing a mandatory kit/spares donation for each rider at Wild West Country and Mountains of the Merfynion in 2023.
 The riders all gave generously, with at least one entire bike donated!